 Figure 2.
 An interactive network plot of the intestine enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of intestine enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 2 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.

 The most proximal and widest part of the small intestine is the duodenum.
 It starts at the pylorus of the stomach, ends at the duodenojejunal junction and measures about 25 cm long.
 It receives partly digested food (chyme) from the stomach and bile and pancreatic fluids from the pancreaticobiliary duct.
 After entering the duodenum the acidic contents from the stomach is neutralized by secretion from the intestine and pancreas.
-Enzymes secreted from the pancreas starts the degradation of lipids, carbohydrates and proteins to enable absorption.
+Enzymes secreted from the pancreas initiate the degradation of lipids, carbohydrates and proteins to enable absorption.

 As in all of the intestine, the mucosa forms finger-like projections called villi that extend into the intestinal lumen.
 These are epithelial folds lined by two types of cells, enterocytes and goblet cells.
 Enterocytes are simple columnar cells with basal elongated nuclei and an apical brush border.
 The brush border is the microscopic representation of small protrusions of the cell membrane, microvilli, which greatly increase the surface area of the cell enhancing absorptive capacity.
-The other cell type is mucus secreting goblet cells that can be recognized by the presence of an apical mucous cup.
+The other cell type is mucus-secreting goblet cells that can be recognized by the presence of an apical mucous cup.
 The core of the villus is part of the lamina propria.
 The most numerous cells in the lamina propria are immune cells, most of which are lymphocytes.
 Because villi are the site of absorption of nutrition they have a rich blood supply, each villus is supplied by central arterioles and drained by central venules and a central lymph vessel.

 Underlying the villi are the intestinal glands, also called the crypts of Lieberkuhn.
 These glands are lined with numerous relatively undifferentiated columnar cells that usually undergo two rounds of mitosis before differentiating into either absorptive cells or goblet cells.
 Enterocytes, goblet cells, paneth cells that secrete antibacterial enzymes (recognized by eosinophilic granules in their apical cytoplasm) and enteroendocrine cells also line the crypt.
 A thin layer of smooth muscle marks the end of the mucosa, the muscularis mucosae.
-In the submucosa there are numerous pale stained glands present, namely the Brunner's glands.
+In the submucosa there are numerous pale stained glands present, namely Brunner's glands.
 These are branched tubular or alveotubular glands lined with columnar secretory epithelium.
 They secrete large amounts of alkaline mucous that neutralize the acidic contents from the stomach.

 Small intestine histology